Skills sessions – using a map

-In a series of five features, Cicerone author and walking guide Pete Hawkins shares his knowledge and experience on how to successfully and safely navigate at home and abroad.
+In a series of five features, Cicerone author and navigation expert Pete Hawkins shares his knowledge and experience on how to successfully and safely navigate at home and abroad.
 Here, he explains how to use a map.

 I’m dreaming here, but what if there is something out there that means we never ever get lost on a walk again.
 It would be simple to use, require no batteries yet contains an enormous amount of useful and accurate data that we could employ to our benefit in an instant.
 If only…